Texas top cop: Uvalde police response an 'abject failure'

 — Some diagrams of the school that police were using to coordinate their response were wrong.

-State police initially said the gunman entered the school through an exterior door that had been propped open by a teacher, but McGraw said that the teacher had closed the door and it could only be locked from the outside.
+State police initially said the gunman entered the school through an exterior door that had been propped open by a teacher, but McCraw said that the teacher had closed the door, and it could be locked only from the outside.

-“There’s no way for her to know the door is locked” McGraw said.
+“There’s no way for her to know the door is locked” McCraw said.
 “He walked straight through.”

 Arredondo later said he didn’t consider himself the person in charge and assumed someone else had taken control of the law enforcement response.
 Arredondo has declined repeated requests for comment to The Associated Press.

+“This set our profession back a decade.
+That’s what it did,” he said of the police response in Uvalde.

+Police haven’t found anything that would be a red flag in the shooter’s school disciplinary files but learned through interviews that he engaged in animal cruelty.
+“He walked around with a bag of dead cats,” McCraw said.

-In the days and weeks after the shooting, authorities gave conflicting and incorrect accounts in the days after what happened, sometimes withdrawing statements hours after making them.
+In the days and weeks after the shooting, authorities gave conflicting and incorrect accounts of what happened, sometimes withdrawing statements hours after making them.
+But McCraw assured lawmakers: “Everything I’ve testified today is corroborated.”

+McCraw said if he could make just one recommendation, it would be for more training.
+He also said a “go-bag” should be put in every state patrol car in Texas, including a shield and door-breaching tools.

+“I want every trooper to know how to breach and have the tools to do it,” he said.

 Bleiberg and Associated Press writer Jamie Stengle contributed to this report from Dallas.